awsdocs/aws-cost-management-user-guide/doc_source/logging-using-cloudtrail.md

 +  `SetTagKeysState`
 +  `SetTaxRegistration`
 +  `UpdateOrigamiReportPreference`
++  `UpdatePaymentMethod`

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or IAM user credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.

-For more information, see the [CloudTrail userIdentity Element](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.
+For more information, see the [CloudTrail userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.

 ## Example: Billing and Cost Management Log File Entries<a name="understanding-service-name-entries"></a>

  A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify\.
 CloudTrail log files contain one or more log entries\.
 An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on\.
-CloudTrail log files are not an ordered stack trace of the public API calls, so they do not appear in any specific order\.
+CloudTrail log files are not an ordered stack trace of the public API calls, so they don't appear in any specific order\.

 The following example shows a CloudTrail log entry that demonstrates the `SetContactAddress` action\.